Definitions for frequently used terms

 Developing with actors allows you to focus on writing the right code without tightly coupling to architecture, scale, or non-functional requirements.

-A capability is an abstraction or representation of a non-functional requirement; some functionality required by your actor that is not considered part of the core business logic.
-Capabilities both describe functionality (for example, an HTTP Server receives requests and returns responses via TCP) and are used to verifiably allow actors to access resources.
+A capability is an abstraction or representation of a non-functional requirement; some functionality required by your application that is not considered part of the core business logic.
+Capabilities both describe functionality (for example, an HTTP Server receives requests and returns responses via TCP) and are used to verifiably allow application components to access resources.
 Capabilities are deny-by-default and must be explicitly granted for each actor that wishes to use that functionality.
 You can read more about capabilities in the wasmCloud capabilities documentation.

 A capability provider is an implementation of the abstract representation described by a capability contract.
 Capability providers and capabilities have a many-to-one relationship; a single capability contract can have multiple implementations, and as such provide the ability for actors to pick and choose implementations based on convenience, requirements, and environment.
 An actor that declares a